syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/how-to.md

 ## Highlight Different Work Hours for Each Resources

 By default, the work hours of the Scheduler is highlighted based on the start and end values provided within the `WorkHours` object.
 It remains same for all the resources, when the Scheduler is rendered with multiple resources.
-To customize this behavior so as to highlight different workhours range for each of the resources, the following workaround can be utilized by making use of the Scheduler events **Create** and `ActionComplete`.
+To customize this behavior so as to highlight different work hours range for each of the resources, the following workaround can be utilized by making use of the Scheduler events `Create` and `ActionComplete`.

 Initially, set the **Highlight** as false for the **WorkHours**, so as to disable the highlighting of default work hour range.